What plant based milk brands are available currently?

 Keeping these factors in mind, if you want to find plant based milk brands that contain all of these things in the same quantities as milk, you are probably going to have a hard time.

-Learn how to meet your nutrient needs through other foods and supplements as needed.
-Check out our dairy free for beginners article for some tips.
+Learn how to meet your nutrient needs through other foods and supplements as needed per your doctor.

-As you may have noticed, iodine was not listed here, simply because we have not seen any iodine fortified vegan milks in the United States.
-Let us know if you find any!
+As you may have noticed, iodine was not listed here, simply because there are so few iodine containing vegan milks!

 If milk was your main source of iodine before switching to a vegan diet, talk to your doctor if supplementation is right for you.